shashanksinghnain/shashanksinghnain.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am an incoming PhD student (Fall 2025) at The Walter A. Haas School of Business (U.C.
+I am a PhD student at The Walter A. Haas School of Business (U.C.
 Berkeley).
-I will be joining the Business and Public Policy Group.
+I am interested in studying the Political Economy of Regulation using tools from Industrial Organization and Public Economics.
+My secondary research interests include Finance, Antitrust, Law and Economics & Applied AI.

 Previously, I was a Pre-Doctoral Research Professional at The University of Chicago Booth School of Business, advised by [Prof. Luigi Zingales](https://faculty.chicagobooth.edu/luigi-zingales?_gl=1*6zie3z*_gcl_au*MTU1NTQ0NDQ4MC4xNjk5NDE4Njkx*_ga*MTg3ODQwMTc0My4xNjc0OTI4OTM0*_ga_PDRJWHFTEV*MTcwMzIxOTY4MC4yMzMuMS4xNzAzMjIxMzM3LjYwLjAuMA..&_ga=2.253703117.535278016.1703219680-1878401743.1674928934) at the [Stigler Center for the Study of the Economy and the State](https://www.chicagobooth.edu/research/stigler).